How to Buy a Car: Your Step-by-Step Guide to Buying the Best Ride

 You’ve done a lot of work to figure out what to buy, what to spend and how you’ll pay for your car.
 Now, it’s time to start car hunting.
 Most people who are buying a new car will end up in a dealership lot.
 If you’re buying from a private seller online, you may get a better deal, but you’ll want to be extra cautious.
 Avoid anything that looks even vaguely suspicious.

-Either way you go, there are a few tried-and-true negotiation tips for buying a car to keep in your back pocket:
+Whether you buy and sell from a private seller or a dealership, keep these tried-and-true negotiation tips for buying a new car in your back pocket:

-• Seek to get a fair price.
-Don’t fight for a low-as-the-seller-will-go price.
-If you approach the transaction with the goal of shaving off every last cent, you’re unlikely to be successful and buying the car could become a miserable experience for everyone.
+- Try to get a fair price.
+Don’t fight to go as low as the seller will go.
+If you approach the transaction with the goal of shaving off every cent, you’re unlikely to be successful.
+Then buying the car becomes a miserable experience for everyone.

-• Ask for an explanation of all fees and taxes.
-This way, you aren’t stuck paying unnecessary fees.
+- Ask for an explanation of all fees and taxes.
+Don’t get stuck paying unnecessary fees.

-• Focus on the overall cost.
+- Focus on the overall cost.
 Finding a monthly payment you can afford helps you effectively manage your budget.
-But you need to think about the overall price of the car, as well.
+But think about the overall price of the car, as well.
 Make sure you’re not paying more than a car is worth, even if you can afford the monthly payments.

-• Ask for add-ons.
-If the dealer won’t go lower on the price, ask them to throw in an extra at no additional cost (i.e., extended warranty, new tires, etc.).
+- Ask for add-ons.
+If the dealer won’t go lower on the price, ask them to throw in an extra at no additional cost (such as extended warranty, new tires, and more).

 Additional Car Purchasing Resources